Income protection insurance frequently asked questions

 Consider how much money you’d need to pay your bills and expenses each month if you couldn’t work.

-You can apply directly with Aviva for Living Costs Protection by contacting us on 0800 433 4513 for a quote or further information.
+You can apply for our Living Costs Protection policy by contacting us on 0800 433 4513 for a quote or further information.

-If you take out Living Costs Protection directly with us, we won’t be able to give you advice and we’ll only be able to cover up to 90% of your net monthly income, up to a maximum of £1,500 per month.
+It's worth mentioning that if you take out a policy directly with us, we won’t be able to give you advice and we’ll only be able to cover up to 90% of your net monthly income, up to a maximum of £1,500 per month.

 How do I claim?